Electronic-Mango/simple-justwatch-python-api/README.md

 ## Usage

-This Python API has 3 functions:
+This Python API has 4 functions:

  - `search` - search for entries based on title
  - `details` - get details for entry based on its node ID
+ - `seasons` - get season details for show entry based on its node ID
  - `offers_for_countries` - get offers for entry based on its node ID, can look for offers in multiple countries